akshayakolay/Portfolio/Reference Guides/UI components of Twitch Studio.md

 |Slow Frames|Shows large workload on CPU/GPU above the rated capacity results in slow frames.
 Slow frames affect the video quality.|
 |Memory|Shows the CPU utilization by the Twitch application.|

-## List of avaialble panel components
+## List of available panel components
 |Panels|Description|
 |------|-----------|
 |Scenes|Scenes are a layout that appears on the screen during the broadcast, when you’re away, or during a chat session.
 It helps to give your stream a professional and neat look.|